MobiliyaTechnologies/IoT-Edge/README.md

-# ARM Template for Energy Management Solution
+# ModbusTCP to Azure IoTHub

 ## Introduction